 1st of November: Dia de los Muertos.
 It was finally time.
 We woke up and got dressed again but this time with different half painted faces.
 The streets were much more animated and we saw tons of people with on-theme outfits, make up and accessories.
 There were adults and kids too; everyone was out but the party really got going at night.
 I don’t remember precisely how or when it happened, but all of a sudden as we arrived at the main shopping street, the area very quickly became packed with thousands of people.
 INSANITY.
 Strange noises were popping out of thin air and people were trying to scare each other in their own unique ways.
 The youngsters were screaming loudly at each little scary move and the night was full of such good vibes.
 Within that scene I stood smiling and laughing with one of my best friends in the world; it was hilarious and refreshing all at once; an incredible moment I will never forget.

 This article was written by Sandrine Champagne, a Belgian entrepreneur currently living in Panama City, Panama.
 Follow her adventures on the appropriately-named BeYoa (Be your own adventure) and on Instagram.
-Club Elsewhere publishes inspirational ideas on travel and life design.
-Contribute an article of your own and work with us here.
+Club Elsewhere publishes travel and lifestyle design guides.
+Work with us here.